dockstore/dockstore/_docs/getting-started-with-wdl.md

 }
 ```

-If you've done the [CWL tutorial](/docs/prereqs/getting-started-with-cwl/), you may have noticed that this file is a lot smaller than the CWL file.
-That is because WDL does not support as thorough a level of metadata.
+If you've completed the [CWL tutorial](/docs/prereqs/getting-started-with-cwl/), you may have noticed that this file is a lot smaller than the CWL file.
+That is because WDL does not support metadata as well as CWL.
 It is also a less verbose language in general.
 Let us break it down piece by piece.

 You'll notice that there are two main sections of the file.
-First is a Task section where we define the task level inputs and outputs of a given step, along with the runtime.
+First is a task section where we define the task level inputs and outputs of a given step, along with the runtime.
 Next there is a workflow section, where we define workflow level inputs and outputs, along with the calling of the task.

 At the top of the task section we define two inputs: the input bam file and the amount of memory in GB to use to run the task.
 This looks very similar to variable declaration in most programming languages.